A more precise look at your metabolism

 - Intermittent fasting (e.g., 16:8) to relieve the pancreas

-- Strength training + exercise after eating
+- Strength training + exercise after meals

 - Less sugar and white flour

-- more fiber and protein
+- More fiber and protein

 Conclusion